 Your reputation is your most important asset.
 Protecting what clients say about you online should be part of any tax accountant’s modern marketing plan.
 New technology does not need to be scary or even damaging to your reputation.
 Protect and nourish your reviews and you will be surprised at how quickly you will see positive benefits, both in inbound leads and conversion of the traditional client referral.

 As you may know, our practice is predominately built by referrals from satisfied clients just like you.
-In today’s modern online world, reviews on websites like TaxBuzz, Yelp and Google+ have become crucial in building our online reputation.
+In today’s modern online world, reviews on websites like TaxBuzz, CountingWorks, Yelp, and Google My Business have become crucial in building our online reputation.

 If you feel we have earned your praise, please take a few moments to leave a review on our listings below.